aws-ia/terraform-aws-eks-blueprints/.github/PULL_REQUEST_TEMPLATE.md

 ### What does this PR do?

+🛑 Please open an issue first to discuss any significant work and flesh out details/direction - we would hate for your time to be wasted.
-- [ ] ✋ I am aware of the [CONTRIBUTING](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/CONTRIBUTING.md#contributing-via-pull-requests) guide for submitting pull-requests
+Consult the [CONTRIBUTING](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/CONTRIBUTING.md#contributing-via-pull-requests) guide for submitting pull-requests.

 <!-- A brief description of the change being made with this pull request. -->